shahroudy/NTURGB-D/README.md

 *We have used the default 30 fps setting of Kinect V2 to capture all the modalities.*

 **Why the individual and mutual actions are considered together?
 Isn't it better to separate them in our evaluations?**<br>
 *Having these classes of human actions together is a part of our dataset design to cope with more realistic scenarios of human action analysis.
-Therefore, the ideal evalution should not provide any prior info about the type of the action.*
+Therefore, the ideal evaluation should not provide any prior info about the type of the action.*

 **How did you handle the variable subject numbers (one or two) in the input of the network?**<br>
 *Our inputs initially includes two sets of joints (for two skeletons).